AUDITION INFORMATION FOR 2024-2025

 Audition Requirements to Major in Music

-Click your intrument name in the list below to see your requirements.
-Unless specified, music education and performance majors have the same requirements.
+Click the name of your instrument name or voice type in the list below to see your requirements.
+Unless specified, music education and performance majors have identical audition requirements.

 Prepare two contrasting pieces (or movements).
 Demonstrate playing proficiency of major scales and sight reading.